Invest in Teachers – Transform Education

 During my first couple of weeks in Burundi, I thought I’d never be able to make a difference.

-In January 2024, I was sitting in a gloomy classroom of a technical secondary school in Gitega, Burundi’s political capital, and could barely see what was written on the notebook in front of me.
+In January 2024, I was sitting in a classroom of a high school in Gitega, Burundi’s political capital, and could barely see what was written in the notebook in front of me.
 It was a foggy morning, and there was no electricity in the room.
-Most of the kids who were sitting with me in the back were half-asleep.
+Most of the 40 kids who were sitting with me in this French class were half-asleep.
 Some hadn’t had breakfast.

-In front of the roughly 50 students there was a French teacher who talked in a monotonous voice about some obscure Belgian writer of the 19th century.
+In front of us, the teacher talked in a monotonous voice about some obscure Belgian writer of the 19th century.
 Later on, he moved on to explaining an equally obscure grammatical case, the passé antérieur.
 Since I had never heard of it, I assumed that the last person to have ever used it, was that aforementioned Belgian writer.

-Since I didn’t really know what to respond, he said: “This new generation is so lazy.
+When I didn’t quickly reply, he jumped in to retort: “This new generation is so lazy.
 They don’t really speak French.”

 “Yes”, I replied, “I guess, they don’t really get many opportunities to speak…”